TomerPacific/MobileWebSpecialistNanodegree/Lesson 04 - Common Responsive Patterns/README.md

 ## Concept 06 Quiz - Combining Fluid Layouts
 Needed to add media queries to match the layouts that were presented

+## Concept 08 Quiz - Which Is Which?
+- Red Box is boxA
+- Green Box is boxC
+- Dark Blue Box is boxB